sydneyloggins/JavaScript-Quiz/README.md

 Follow this link to access the quiz:

 ## Usage
-Click on the start button to begin quiz:
+Click on the start button to begin quiz: assets/Screenshot 2023-04-11 at 10.42.14 AM.png
-Answer each question, incorrect questions dock 10 seconds from score:
+Answer each question, incorrect questions dock 10 seconds from score: assets/Screenshot 2023-04-11 at 10.41.53 AM.png
-Once complete, enter initials to locally store your highscore:
-Highscore page displays all scores stored locally:
+Once complete, enter initials to locally store your highscore: assets/Screenshot 2023-04-11 at 10.41.37 AM.png Highscore page displays all scores stored locally: assets/Screenshot 2023-04-11 at 10.41.11 AM.png

 ## Credits